Koreanhamster/Character/README.md

-# Creat a character wirt pure CSS
+# Creat a character with pure CSS